ONSdigital/dp-logging/README.md

 ```
 /src/main/resources
 ```
-You can use the example logback.xml as starting point.
+You can use the `example-logback.xml` as starting point.

 The example logback.xml defines 2 `appenders`: